FaezCat/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a simple single-page AJAX-based Twitter clone that uses jQuery, HTML5, and CSS3 to really bring your tweets to life!
+This was my first crack at building and styling a webpage from scratch (excluding the back-end functionality) so please view this work from that lens.
+I hope you enjoy the styling!

 ## Getting Started